| |

 My daughter, in her mid-20s, recognized little of it.
 Yet, as a graphic designer, she found the fonts and signage interesting and could enjoy the vintage feel of the place.

-The Neon Museum, 770 Las Vegas Blvd.
+The Neon Museum: 770 Las Vegas Blvd.
 North, Las Vegas.
 Opening hours vary.
-Book a tour through their website or just show up (as we did) and there might be room on a one-hour tour.
+Book a tour here or just show up (as we did) and there might be room on a one-hour tour.
 Tours may be cancelled in bad weather.
 Day tours: $19; Night tours $26; Late night tours $28.

 JOIN MY FREE NEWSLETTER